Parameter-free Dynamic Regret: Time-varying Movement Costs, Delayed Feedback, and Memory: Omitted Details from Section ( )

-The two technical lemmas we proved in this section enable the proof of our unconstrained parameter-free dynamic regret bound for the setting of OCO with delayed feedback, achieved by our \Cref{alg: dyn_para_meta_delay}.
-This is one of the two main implications of our results for OCO with time-varying movement costs and is formally shown in \Cref{thm:dynamicdelay}, which we restate here for completeness and provide its proof. \dynamicdelay* \begin{proof} Recall that $h_t = \sum_{\tau \in o_{t+1}\setminus o_t} g_\tau$ and $\lambda_{t+1} = G|m_{t+1}|$ for each $t \in [T]$, as defined by \Cref{alg: dyn_para_meta_delay} when reducing to an instance of time-varying movement costs.
-Using \Cref{lem:delaytomove}, we have
+The above two technical lemmas we proved in this section enable the proof of our unconstrained parameter-free dynamic regret bound for the setting of OCO with delayed feedback, achieved by our \Cref{alg: dyn_para_meta_delay}.
+This is one of the two main implications of our results for OCO with time-varying movement costs.
+In the following, we provide the formal proof of \Cref{thm:dynamicdelay}, which we restate here for completeness. \begin{manualtheorem}{\ref{thm:dynamicdelay}} Assume that $f_1,\dots,f_T$ are $G$-Lipschitz convex functions.
+For any comparator sequence $(\cmp_{1},\dots,\cmp_{T})\in\ww^T$, \Cref{alg: dyn_para_meta_delay} with any $L \ge G(1+3\sigma_{\max})$ and any $\epsilon>0$ guarantees that